Study in Australia: complete guide for international students

 5. Enjoy a high standard of living

-Did you know?
-Australia is the 8th most liveable country in the world!*
+Did you know that Australia is the 8th most liveable country in the world!*

 Australia’s capital cities are consistently ranked as some of the most liveable in the world due to various factors including a high quality of education, healthcare, transport, open spaces, infrastructure and government services.